DIY Magical Fairy Bridge from Recycled & Upcycled Materials

 Embrace your child’s wonder of the magical world of fairies by building the perfect size landscape for their imaginary friends.

 This bridge is made using found items from the recycling bin.
-While parents will need to help the kiddos with some of the cutting and gluing, children will have a blast decorating the bridge, adding a watercolor river that flows underneath and collecting rocks and other items from the garden to bring their fairy bridge to life.
+You might need to help the kiddos with some of the cutting and gluing.
+But children will have a blast decorating the bridge, adding a watercolor river that flows underneath, and collecting rocks and other items to bring their fairy bridge to life.

 What you will need: